 When I read about Ashoka the 3rd century BC ruler of much of India, my curiosity was aroused.
 Ashoka began as a warlord but felt remorse at the waste of life on the battlefield.
 He invited followers of the Buddha to teach him .
-As a result he abolished the death penalty and recommended prisoners be treated with respect and wild animals protected and set about the creation of a kind of welfare state -300years before Christ!
-It is thanks to spreading his edicts beyond India that the religion we know as ‘Buddhism’ exists today.
+As a result he abolished the death penalty and recommended prisoners be treated with respect and wild animals protected and set about the creation of a kind of welfare state 250 years before Christ!
+Thanks to Ashoka spreading his edicts beyond India the religion we know as ‘Buddhism’ exists today.
 But he was forgotten for 1000 years.
 How could that happen?
-Today the Madras Courier has published my analysis of what happened.
+The Madras Courier published my analysis of what happened.
 In my opinion it is poignantly relevant to the world today.

-My second novel Sculpting the Elephant is partly inspired by a desire that more people know about Ashoka .
-I don’t like it that the cruel and evil are remembered and the good often forgotten .
-The contemporary plot is about a mixed relationship but it links to the story of a nineteenth century fictional polymath who becomes obsessed about uncovering the lost story of Ashoka .
+My second novel Sculpting the Elephant was partly motivated by a desire for more people to know about Ashoka .
+Military conquests are celebrated and tyrants remembered but this example of an Empire spread peacefully through ideas and not armies was written out of history.
+The contemporary plot of Sculpting the Elephant is about a mixed relationship but it links to the story of a nineteenth century fictional polymath who becomes obsessed about uncovering the lost story of Ashoka .